zanut/API-Pathfinder/README.md

 | Chanun Suntrapiwat      | 6510545357     |
 | Jirapat Chutimantapong  | 6510545292     |

-## Abstract
+## Project Overview
-This project is a part of the year project of  ***Data Acquisition and Integration***,
-***Data Analytics***, and ***Software Testing*** course Kasetsart University.

-Our project aims to collect data to study the possible effects of traffic around Kasetsart University (Computer Department) that potentially cause air/noise pollution.

-Our goal is to study the correlations between the acquired data using the knowledge on data acquisition and analytics.
+We try to investigate the relation between traffic and weather by collecting the data on traffic like linearX, linearY, LinearZ, Latitude, Longitude ,and Timestamp in realtime and change into acceleration and time spent for each time we travel to University.

+> We used 2 devices(from each member) to collect the traffic data.

-> By the “traffic around Kasetsart University”, we refer to the traffic on **Ngamwongwan Road** to the **Kasetsart Intersection** which only includes the section that’s around the campus area due to difficulties on data collecting.
+> We collected data from traffic on **Ngamwongwan Road** to the **Kasetsart Intersection** which only includes the section that’s around the campus area due to difficulties on data collecting.

 ## Features
-**Trafica web-application would provide the following:**
-- Visualize the the acquired Traffic Flow, Air Quality, Noise Pollution data around the Computer Engineering Dept. Kasetsart University
+- Visualization Web Application.
-- Display statistical number of the data acquired
+- Display statistical number of the data acquired.

 **The API would provide:**
 Statistical Endpoints of the acquired data included

  **Weather**
--
+- All weather data
+- Weather Data for the specified date
+- Weather Data for the specified date and hour
+- Weather Data between two date-time
+- Average weather data for the specified date
+- Average weather data for the specified date and hour
+- Average weather data between two date-time
+- Average weather data with rain-percentage

 **Traffic**
--
+- All traffic data
+- Traffic data for the specified date
+- Traffic data from each device
+- Traffic data from each device between two date-time
+- Traffic data from each device for the specified date
+- Traffic data from each device for the specified weather condition
+- Traffic data for the specified TravelID(each time we travel)
+- All Calculated Traffic data(acceleration and time spent)
+- Calculated Traffic data(acceleration and time spent) for each TravelID

 ## Libraries and Tools
 **Python**